 I love the subs and the owners at the Thi Thi (Chinatown location), but I also really like Trung Nguyen.
-The line-up is also shorter than Thi Thi and the service is just as nice.
-I usually get the Assorted Sub ($5.50) but the Sate Chicken ($7.50) is also an excellent choice.
+The line-up is also shorter than Thi Thi and the female owner is super nice.
+I usually get the Assorted Sub ($5.50) but the Sate Chicken and Roasted Duck ($7.50) are an excellent choice as well.

 The female owner told me to call ahead of time and she’ll come out to hand me the sub, so that I won’t get a parking ticket.
 Apparently, Calgary Parking is lurking out often enough that it’s not worth the risk of parking illegally.
 I don’t drive but I appreciate the gesture.

 Kim Chi House is located in Chinatown, inside the City Plaza building.
 The main floor houses several restaurants, such as Han’s, Delicious Country and Gui Lin.
 Kim Chi House is one of three stalls in the food court.
 The other two stalls include a bakery and a vegetarian joint.

 Don’t make the rookie mistake I made when I first ate at Kim Chi House.
 I ordered a rice plate.
 What you need to order is the stone bowl bibimbap.
 What a deal!
 For $10.00, you get a sizzling stone bowl filled with rice, vegetables and a protein of your choice.
 All stone bowls come with complimentary vegetable side dishes, barley tea and miso soup.

 The owner carries these red hot stone bowls to your table.
 Please do him a favour and get out of his way.
 What’s up Hamsup was his usual oblivious self and blocked the owner as he was carrying out trays of the heavy, sizzling bowls to a table.